 new and old bowing technologies

-The bow you are listening to on this page is the interactive the k-bow in combination with my tenor violin.
+The bow used in the recording embedded on this page is the interactive k-bow in combination with my tenor violin.
 I'm manipulating (with the left hand) the pitch side of the equation very little; most of what you are hearing is actualised by bow techniques.
 Sensors measure the bow speeds, starts and stops, bow positions relative to bridge and tilt, bow hair pressure, and the parts of the bow used from frog to tip.
 These movements are converted into MIDI information which then transforms the actual sound of the tenor violin in real time.
 There is no sampling used in this extract, the sounds are rendered in quadraphonic playback (reduced to stereo here) transposed and altered by various room resonances (reverbs).
 That's it.
 But a warning: the k-bow is no longer supported by its manufacturer Keith McMillen.